AlexsLemonade/scpca-nf/external-instructions.md

 Note that *workflow* parameters such as `--run_metafile` and `--outdir` are denoted at the command line with double hyphen prefix, while options that affect Nextflow itself have only a single hyphen.

+There are also a number of optional parameters that can be set, either at the command line or in a configuration file, including:

+- `max_cpus`: the maximum number of CPUs to use for a single process (default: 24)
+- `max_memory`: the maximum amount of memory to use for a single process (default: `96.GB`)

+Other customizable parameters can be found in the `nextflow.config` file in the repository.
+Note that all parameters can be overridden with a user config file or at the command line; `nextflow.config` itself should not need modification.

 ### Configuration files

 Workflow parameters can also be set in a [configuration file](https://www.nextflow.io/docs/latest/config.html#configuration-file) by setting the values `params.run_metafile` and `params.outdir` as follows.